krisrandall/my_own_ai/README.md

 -------

-## Public API (with Auth and Key Manager)
+## Lagos API Key Manager Setup

 I want to make the AI bots I create available to others,
-And I want to rate-limit what they can hit my APIs with, So next I'm setting something up so that they can create API Keys, (and pay to get extra usage on them).
+And I want to rate-limit what they can hit my APIs with,
+So next I'm setting something up so that they can create API Keys,
+ (and pay to get extra usage on them).

 I'm investigating "Lago" : https://github.com/getlago/lago